kevin-margueritte/Civitai-patch-for-runpod-comfy-serverless/README.md

-# CIVIT AI Patch for runpod-worker-comfy
+# Civitai Patch for runpod-worker-comfy

-This repository provides a patch for runpod-worker-comfy, adding native support for [Civit AI nodes](https://github.com/civitai/civitai_comfy_nodes).
+This repository provides a patch for runpod-worker-comfy, adding native support for [Civitai nodes](https://github.com/civitai/civitai_comfy_nodes).

 ---